Discover folk - the CRM for people-powered businesses

 3. Use an all-in-one CRM

-Keeping up with the longer sales cycle a high ticket product requires can be challenging for any sales team.
+Keeping up with the longer sales cycle a high ticket product requires can be challenging for any sales team of 20-50 people.
 You want to prevent your potential customers from getting sales calls from different reps, and something to keep your team up to date with common sales objection you get as well as how far you are from your team's goals to achieving that higher profit target.
+For medium-sized sales teams, folk CRM stands out as the best solution, offering the perfect balance of powerful features without the complexity of enterprise platforms.

 Our top tip: